AlexColmer/docker-theory/README.md

 # Docker Architecture
 ![Alt text](images/Docker-architecture.webp)

-# Makeing changes to nginx
+# Making changes to nginx
 - start by running this command `docker run -d -p 80:80 nginx`
 - to test that this works you just need to type in localhost into your browser and nginx should come up
 ```